bestselfapp/serverless-notification-scheduler/README.md

 `emailNotificationSettings` - This field is used when the `notificationType` is set to `email`.
 It should be an object with the following properties:

-- `emailType`: This field specifies the format of the email.
-It can be either 'text' or 'html'.
-If not provided, it defaults to 'html'.

 - `toEmailAddress`: This is the email address to which the email notification will be sent.
 It should be a valid email address.

 - `fromEmailAddress`: This is the email address from which the email notification will be sent.
 It should be a valid email address.

-- `unsubscribeUrl`: This is the URL that will be included in the email for users to unsubscribe from future notifications.
+- `unsubscribeUrl`: Not implemented yet!
+This is the URL that will be included in the email for users to unsubscribe from future notifications.
 It should be a valid URL.
 This field is optional.

 `enableAdaptiveTiming` - This field is a placeholder for future functionality.
 When implemented, it will allow the system to adjust the timing of recurring notifications based on user behavior.
 If set to `true`, the system will call the `adaptiveTimingCallbackUrl` to determine the optimal time to send the notification.
 Currently, this functionality is not implemented and this field has no effect.